Basel III Implementation

 Standardized Approach for Credit Risk

 In March 2016, MBA submitted its second comment letter on the Basel Committee's Consultative Document on the Standardized Approach to Credit Risk.
 Under the most recent Consultative Document, bank capital charges for most commercial and multifamily real estate loans would not be changed.
-MBA's letter commends the Basel Committee for withdrawing its proposal that would have imposed punitive capital treatment for loans for commercial real estate properties that were organized as Special Purpose Entities (SPEs).
+MBA's letter commends the Basel Committee for withdrawing its elements of its prior proposal that would have imposed punitive capital treatment for loans for commercial real estate properties that were organized as Special Purpose Entities (SPEs).
 MBA also supported the withdrawal of the proposal that would have established the capital charge for all CRE loans based solely on the credit profile of the borrower, not the property.
 The Consultative Document will not be considered by U.S. regulators until after it has been finalized by the Basel Committee.
 Provided that the Credit Risk proposed rule by U.S. regulators reflect MBA's recommended changes, MBA would not oppose it.